Skip to Main Content

 Who is reporting this story?

 Are they a reputable news agency?
 Look up the author to see what and where they have reported before.
 Check the website's About page.
 Be careful of sites that do not provide information on who they are or how to contact them.
 Reputable sites will have their contact information readily available that should match the domain, not a Yahoo or Gmail address.
 All media is vulnerable to mistaken facts and news.
 However, reputable news sources take accountability for their stories.
-Biased and fake news outlets often do not take the same steps towards accountability, even going as far as giving fake contact information
+Biased and fake news outlets often do not take the same steps toward accountability, even going as far as giving fake contact information

 How did you find this story?

 Is it from your over-sharing aunt on social media?
 Did it come across your newsfeed?
 Is it a meme?
-Many people who share stories on social medial do not read past the headline.
+Many people who share stories on social media do not read past the headline.
 Reputable news outlets will not share newsworthy stories in a meme.
 Look the story up elsewhere to see if anyone is reporting on it and what they are saying.
 If it is a link to a website, check out the URL.
 Some fake websites create fake websites that look like other news agencies.
-Look for inconsistency in the URL, such as spelling errors.
+Look for inconsistencies in the URL, such as spelling errors.

 Does the article make statements without any supporting evidence?

 You should always be able to see where the information in the story came from, such as links to original articles and named sources.
-Look to see if they are trying to prove or disprove something based on only one encompassing fact, treat it as a warning sign.
+Look to see if they are trying to prove or disprove something based on only one encompassing fact and treat it as a warning sign.
 You should also look up the report on a fact-checking site, such as Snopes or FactCheck.org.

 Does the article show opposing viewpoints?